microsoft/onnxruntime/docs/tutorials/azureml.md

 ### Deploy the model and scoring code as an AzureML endpoint

-Note that the endpoint interface of the Python SDK has not been publicly released yet, so for this section, we will use the Azure ML CLI.
+Note: the endpoint interface of the Python SDK has not been publicly released yet, so for this section, we will use the Azure ML CLI.

 There are three YML files in the yml folder: